CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Load Balancer**
 - **Definition**: A device that distributes network traffic across multiple servers
-- **Context**: Used for horizontal scaling of mcp-ssh-orchestrator deployments
+- **Context**: Not currently implemented in MCP SSH Orchestrator.
+The tool is designed for one container per MCP client, with scaling handled at the client level.

 ## M